wix-incubator/wix-cli-docs/guides/extensions/embedded-scripts/embedded-script-extension-files-and-code.md

 This file specifies dynamic parameter values to use during development.

-In production, dynamic parameter values are set after installation by calling the Embed Script endpoint as explained in [Preparing your app for production](./embedded-script-task.md#step-2--prepare-your-app-for-production).
+In production, dynamic parameter values are set after installation by calling the Embed Script endpoint as explained in [preparing your app for production](./embedded-script-task.md#step-2--prepare-your-app-for-production).

 This file includes an object containing key-value pairs for each of your dynamic parameters.